 The power supplies can now be changed via a slider, and have a minimum and maximum set.
 Check the tracking check box and the two supplies will always have the same value.

 Measurements are now available in the logic analyzer.

-Decoded UART data in the logic analyzer can be displayed in a nine different formats including ASCII and decimal.
+Decoded UART data in the logic analyzer can be displayed in nine different formats, including ASCII and decimal.

 Improvements in the Spectrum Analyzer